carolynvs/carolynvanslyck.com/content/blog/2021-08-06-open-source-journey.md

 image: images/open-source-is-magic.png
 ---

-Hi, my name is Carolyn Van Slyck and Microsoft pays me to write open-source software. 👋 This _sounds_ super cool and maybe you are wondering how you too can trick a multi-national corporation into paying you to work in open source.
+Hi, my name is Carolyn Van Slyck and Microsoft pays me to write open-source software. 👋 This _sounds_ super cool and maybe you are wondering how you too can trick a multi-national corporation into paying you to work in open source too.

 From the outside you don't often get a clear view of what it is really like to actually do open source.
 You see people tweeting memes about [geese] and [KEPs], having fun and somehow software gets shipped.
 In this blog series, I want to give people a glimpse into what it is like to be in open source, both the exciting parts and the other stuff that we don't often advertise.